Frequently Asked Questions

 Do you offer this course in part-time mode?

-We are currently not offering the course in part-time mode.
 The Fast Track US-style coding bootcamp is an intensive full-time program designed to help students become a full stack developer in 6 months.
 It is a proven method in the US for producing efficiently, highly employable graduates.
+We also offer a 12-month GenTech Bootcamp which contains the same full-time course load but is the standard track version of our Fast Track program.
+The GenTech course is a great alternative for those looking for a less intense option as it runs over 43 weeks/21 hours per week to allow students more flexibility with their time.

 What if I miss a few days of class?